Course Titles And Descriptions

 This course provides the special needs teacher with specific, research based teaching strategies, assessment tools, classroom management techniques, and technology applications to support exceptional learners in math.
 An emphasis will be placed on math processing skills such as reasoning, representation, communicating, and problem solving as well as current successful instructional models and approaches such as differentiated instruction, standards based instruction, and consultation.

-SPED 6320 - Intro to Learning Exceptionalities and Behavior Disorders
+SPED 6319 - Introduction to Learning Exceptionalities and Behavioral Disorders

 SPED 6322 - Evaluation in Special Education